Gems, Jewels, Love and Life

 My hubby & I do a detox twice a year, in the spring and in the fall, and the super-healthy-and-clean eating during those weeks always inspires me to get creative and find new and delicious food combinations to satisfy our palates (and cravings).

 Right now we're on a vegan diet without gluten and sugar (except for fruit).
 I'd heard about making chocolate pudding with avocado a while ago, and wasn't sure I liked the idea at the time... but right now, anything with the word "chocolate" in it sounds divine!

 So I looked up a bunch of different recipes for inspiration, and then created my own little concoction.
 And the result was delicious.
 So here it is my friends.
 Hope you enjoy it!

-- 1 cup of coconut milk (unsweetened)
+- 1 cup of coconut milk (or other non-dairy milk)

 - 2 medium size ripe avocados